 Amit Shah calls meet of BJP office bearers, to discuss organisational polls

-New Delhi, June 13: Bharatiya Janata Party chief Amit Shah has called for a meet of the party's national office bearers, all BJP state presidents, organisation mantris and state in-charges for a meeting in New Delhi.
+New Delhi, June 13: Bharatiya Janata Party (BJP) chief Amit Shah has called for a meet of the party's national office bearers, all BJP state presidents, organisation mantris and state in-charges for a meeting in New Delhi.

 The objective of the meeting is believed to be the election of new post holders within the BJP.